pas256/blog/source/_posts/2011-01-12-git-and-svn-working-together.markdown

 git svn clone -s file://$HOME/svn-repo/project
 ```

-If all is going well, you should have a "project” directory with all of your files imported from SVN in it.
+If all is going well, you should have a "project" directory with all of your files imported from SVN in it.
 This directory is also your Git clone.
-Now you can "push” these changes to your remote Git repository
+Now you can "push" these changes to your remote Git repository

 ``` bash
 cd $HOME/project